Wensan-Git/Personal-Projects/Paws_and_Tails/README.md

 - Run all tests at once

-We use `guard` to automatically run all the testing and it will also listen to `app` changes and automatically rerun the test.
+I use `guard` to automatically run all the testing and it will also listen to `app` changes and automatically rerun the test.

 To run all the tests at once: